Non-Gaming & Non-Sports Wagering Vendors

 Denial or Cancellation

-The Commission’s decision to deny or cancel a Vendor Registration or Certification does not give rise to an appeal right under the contested case provision of the Maryland Administrative Procedure Act.
+The Commission’s decision to deny or cancel a Vendor Registration does not give rise to an appeal right under the contested case provision of the Maryland Administrative Procedure Act.

 Publicly Available Lists